 All other investments not specifically stated under "Allowable Investments" are prohibited.
-This includes common or preferred stock, convertible bonds, commodities, options, futures, derivatives, limited partnerships, GICs, negotiable Certificates of Deposits, uninsured deposits, , , investments that are denominated in any currency but U.S. dollars, adjustable rate securities, bond swaps, obligations of the Student Loan Market Association and supranational institutions such as World Bank or International Monetary Fund ("IMF").
+This includes common or preferred stock, convertible or corporate bonds, commodities, options, futures, derivatives, limited partnerships, GICs, negotiable Certificates of Deposits, reverse repurchase agreements, uninsured deposits, any mortgage-backed securities, mortgage pass through certificates, and Collateralized Mortgage Obligations, investments that are denominated in any currency but U.S. dollars, adjustable rate securities, bond swaps, obligations of the State of Florida or of Florida local governments, obligations of the Student Loan Market Association and international institutions such as World Bank.